Women in Haiti: Education

-Women's Education History
+Women's education history

-Women in Haiti do not benefit from an equal access to education, this has been an issue for a long time.
-When researching the history of women's education in Haiti, there are no accounts that start before 1844 since a male dominated society with colonial origins didn't allow girls and women to go to school.
-This formally changed with The Constitution in 1843, but the first actual account of a primary school establishment for girls was in Port-au-Prince the following year, 1844.
-The Although the political leadership tried to do something about the unequal education at that time, the economic and social barriers made it very difficult to reach that goal, and it wasn't as late as 1860, that there was a difference in the number of girls going to school.
-However, secondary school for women developed faster than the girls.
-The first secondary educational school was established by Marie-Rose Léodille Delaunay in 1850.
+Women in Haiti do not benefit from equal access to education; this has been an issue for a long time.
+When researching the history of women's education in Haiti, there are no accounts that start before 1844, since a male-dominated society with colonial origins did not allow girls and women to go to school.
+This formally changed with The Constitution in 1843, but the first actual account of a primary school established for girls was in Port-au-Prince the following year, in 1844.
+Although the political leadership tried to address unequal education at that time, the economic and social barriers made it very difficult to reach that goal, and it wasn't until 1860, that there was a difference in the number of girls going to school.
+However, secondary school for women developed faster than primary education for girls.
+The first secondary school for women was established by Marie-Rose Léodille Delaunay in 1850.
 Organized after the law of 1893, by 1895 the government had established six secondary institutions for women.
-Though most Latin American countries have achieved universal or near universal primary education for all children, for Haiti primary education, the enrollment rate of boys was still somewhat higher than that of girls by 1987.
+Though most Latin American countries have achieved universal or near universal primary education for all children, in Haiti the primary school enrollment rate for boys was still somewhat higher than that of girls by 1987.

-The Overall System
+The overall system

 The education system in Haiti is one that is underdeveloped.
 Although there are primary, secondary, and tertiary schools, attendance and graduation from these schools, and upper levels is low, being that the majority of the population are combating poverty and are focused on labour income in order to live.
 How the system is structured is that formal education begins at preschool followed by 9 years of fundamental education.
 Starting from the second year of secondary education, students are allowed to seek vocational training programs.
-Higher education after the completion of second year studies is not common but highly appraised being that most children don't have the chance to begin in the first place.
+Higher education after the completion of second year studies is not common but highly appraised being that most children do not have the chance to begin in the first place.
 Tuition rates have dramatically increased in the past starting from the preschool level.
 What once cost 1628 gourdes ($41) in 2004, increased to 4675 gourdes ($117) in 2007.
-This increase was 187% in the 3 years that most families simply cannot afford, especially for families in rural Haiti.
+This increase was 187% in the three years that most families simply cannot afford, especially for families in rural Haiti.
 The rural-urban difference is also considerable as nearly 25% of the women in urban areas have finished secondary school, compared with less than 2 percent in rural areas.
-Overall, according to a study by the Haitian Institute of Statistics and IT, 39% of Haitians has never attended school.
-There's a high percentage especially in the 6-12 age range that's at 37.7%.
+Overall, according to a study by the Haitian Institute of Statistics and IT, 39% of Haitians have never attended school.
+In the 6-12 age range, it is 37.7%.
 Situations only worsened after the 2010 earthquake.